Surrogate models for diffusion on graphs via sparse polynomials: Conclusion

 In this work, we have developed surrogate models based on sparse polynomial approximation for diffusion processes on graphs.
 To support the proposed methodology, we have shown convergence theorems for least squares and compressed sensing-based polynomial surrogates (see Corollaries~\ref{cor:LS} and \ref{cor:CS}, respectively), proving near-optimal algebraic rates as a function of the number of samples $m$.
 In Section \ref{sec:numerics}, we validated our theoretical findings by investigating the impact of single hyperparameters within the Stochastic Block Model (discussed in Section \ref{subsec:synthetic_graphs}) and showcasing the performance of least squares and compressed sensing-based sparse polynomial approximations on real-life datasets (Section \ref{subsec:real-life}).

 Looking ahead, we identify several directions for future work.
-First, we aim to extend our numerical results for diffusion on graphs to cases involving time-dependent diffusion, covering both synthetic and real-life examples.
-Additionally, our analysis could be broadened to explore alternative parameterizations of the problem, such as focusing on initial conditions rather than just the diffusion coefficient matrix.
+First, we aim to extend our numerical results for diffusion on graphs to cases involving time-dependent diffusion on further real-world graphs beyond the Twitter and Facebook datasets considered in this paper.
+In particular, we anticipate the benefit of the proposed surrogate modeling strategy to be most effective for very large-scale graphs.
+Additionally, our analysis could be broadened to explore alternative parametrizations of the problem, such as focusing on initial conditions rather than just the diffusion coefficient matrix.

 Beyond the diffusion equation, it would be valuable to develop polynomial-based surrogate models for more complex dynamic models on graphs.
 A notable example is the \emph{Kuramoto model} \cite{rodrigues2016kuramoto}, which describes how groups of oscillators tend to synchronize based on their network structure.